juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Disabled by default

 Misc
-- Security Group fro a public facing ELB
+- Security Group for a public facing ELB
   - ELB will be publicly available on the internet, so its security group should allow HTTP and HTTPS traffic from anywhere.
 EC2 should only allow traffic from the ELB, so its security group should allow HTTP requests from ELB's security group

 ___